What is JMeter?

 - Jmeter is an exceptional testing tool which can be used for overall performance testing of web applications and variety of other services

 JMeter Report Dashboard: Overview

 Dashboard Report or dashboard generator is a modular extension of JMeter.
-It is generally used to generate report for your testing performed after execution of the JMeter script.
+Generally we use it to generate report for your testing which we perform after execution of the JMeter script.
 It prepares a detailed report at the end of load test or on demand by processing samples from CSV file into HTML report which provides numbers of metrics.

-Some of the Metrics have been listed below:
+Check here some of the Metrics as below: